mitunayon/mitunayon.github.io/_posts/2014-01-01-text-formatting-examples.md

 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.

+This ius a test to see iuf this workds.

 ## Basic Formatting

 With Markdown, it is possible to emphasize words by making them *italicized*, using *astericks* or _underscores_, or making them **bold**, using **double astericks** or __double underscores__.
 Of course, you can combine those two formats, with both _**bold and italicized**_ text, using any combination of the above syntax.
 You can also add a strikethrough to text using a ~~double tilde~~.